 After a physical checkup and evaluation of medical history, the doctor may recommend the following tests to confirm the diagnosis:

-Total leukocyte count: Abnormal WBC (white blood cells) count can be helpful in diagnosing myocarditis due to infections.
+• Total leukocyte count: Abnormal WBC (white blood cells) count can help diagnose myocarditis due to infections.

-CRP: Increased levels of CRP (C-reactive protein) act as an inflammatory marker.
+• CRP: Increased levels of CRP (C-reactive protein) act as an inflammatory marker which can suggest myocarditis.

-Troponin levels: Increased level of troponin (circulating) in the blood indicates damage to the heart muscle.
+• Troponin levels: Increased level of troponin (circulating) in the blood can indicate damage to the heart muscle.

-Echocardiography: It is a vital component in myocarditis diagnosis.
-It uses high-pitched sound waves to produce a picture of your heart.
+• Echocardiography: It uses high-pitched sound waves to produce a picture of your heart.
 It also helps with blood flow analysis and analysis of any valve problems, heart enlargement, and the presence of a clot within or around the heart.

 • Severe arrhythmia